-- A. Officers shall tow a vehicle if a subject is arrested for purposes of incarceration and one of the following circumstances exists: - The vehicle was used as a major instrument in a crime.
+- A. Officers shall tow a vehicle if a subject is arrested for purposes of incarceration and one of the following circumstances exists: - The vehicle was used as a major instrument in a crime. - The vehicle contains evidence of a crime that cannot be processed at the scene and must be secured to ensure its evidentiary integrity.

-- The vehicle contains evidence of a crime that cannot be processed at the scene and must be secured to ensure its evidentiary integrity. - B. Officers should not unnecessarily impound motor vehicles for the purpose of gathering evidence when such processing can be reasonably, effectively, and safely conducted at or near the scene. - Officers shall conduct all vehicle searches in accordance with JHPD Directive #411, Search & Seizure, including obtaining a Search and Seizure Warrant for the search of the vehicle prior to conducting a search of a seized vehicle, and process and document all evidence in accordance with JHPD Directive #468, Collection & Preservation of Evidence. - C. When seizing a vehicle in relation to a crime for which BPD has investigative jurisdiction under the MOU, officers shall notify BPD to respond to the scene.
-BPD will take responsibility for towing and impounding the vehicle.
-See Appendix A for a breakdown of crimes by investigative jurisdiction. - D. When seizing a vehicle in relation to a crime for which JHPD has investigative jurisdiction, officers shall follow the towing procedures in Section II of this directive, except that: - Vehicles towed and impounded for evidentiary purposes must be towed separately from other vehicles. - An officer shall follow the vehicle being towed to the JHPD headquarters keeping the vehicle under observation the entire trip. - Officers shall not inventory a vehicle seized as evidence. - E. Officers must complete an Incident Report, explaining the reason for towing the vehicle.
-The officer shall: - Give a copy of the Incident Report to the tow vehicle operators. - Submit the original Incident Report to the officer's supervisor, making sure the tow truck is identified. - F. All vehicles impounded for evidentiary purposes shall be held only long enough to complete the processing and evidentiary needs for the vehicles. - Investigating officers are responsible for notifying owners as soon as impounded vehicles may be released. - If JHPD is unable to release the vehicle to the owner after the vehicle has been processed for evidence, tow the vehicle to BPD/City of Baltimore Impound Lot. - G. The towing fee/bill for impoundments shall be referred to the Johns Hopkins Public Safety (JHPS) Finance Section for payment.
+- B. Officers should not unnecessarily impound motor vehicles for the purpose of gathering evidence when such processing can be reasonably, effectively, and safely conducted at or near the scene. - Officers shall conduct all vehicle searches in accordance with JHPD Directive #411, Search & Seizure, including obtaining a Search and Seizure Warrant for the search of the vehicle prior to conducting a search of a seized vehicle, and process and document all evidence in accordance with JHPD Directive #467, Evidence Collection & Preservation. - C. When seizing a vehicle in relation to a crime for which BPD has investigative jurisdiction under the MOU, officers shall notify BPD to respond to the scene.
+BPD will take responsibility for towing and impounding the vehicle. - D. When seizing a vehicle in relation to a crime for which the JHPD has investigative jurisdiction, officers shall follow the towing procedures in Section II of this Directive, except for the following: - Vehicles towed and impounded for evidentiary purposes must be towed separately from other vehicles. - An officer shall follow the vehicle being towed to the JHPD Headquarters, keeping the vehicle under observation the entire trip. - Officers shall not inventory a vehicle seized as evidence. - E. Officers must complete an Incident Report, explaining the reason for towing the vehicle.
+The officer shall do the following: - Give a copy of the Incident Report to the tow vehicle operators. - Submit the original Incident Report to the officer's supervisor, making sure the tow truck is identified. - F. All vehicles impounded for evidentiary purposes shall be held only long enough to complete the processing and evidentiary needs for the vehicles. - Investigating officers are responsible for notifying owners as soon as impounded vehicles may be released. - If the JHPD is unable to release the vehicle to the owner after the vehicle has been processed for evidence, officers shall have the vehicle towed to the BPD/City of Baltimore Impound Lot. - G. The towing fee/bill for impoundments shall be referred to the Johns Hopkins Public Safety (JHPS) Finance Section for payment.